jpm1203/docker-challenge-template/README.md

 1. Created a new Node.js application
 2. Created a Dockerfile that installed Node.js and copied the application code to the container
 3. Created a docker-compose.yml file to orchestrate the webserver and Node.js application
-4. Committed the Dockerfile and docker-compose.yml file and pushed it to our remote GitHub repository
-5. Took a screenshot of the server running and the page being served

 Throughout this challenge, we learned about creating a Node.js application, containerizing it using Docker, and orchestrating it using docker-compose.
 We also learned about the importance of using version control and collaboration tools like GitHub to manage our code.